What Types of Financial Advisor Fees & Investment Fees Should You Expect to Pay in 2019-2020?

 There may be hope on the horizon, however, because the portfolio management fees and IRA management fee deductible is only currently eliminated through 2025, so there’s a chance it could come back.

 Wealth Management Account Minimums

-As part of their offerings, wealth management firms normally require a minimum account size.
+As part of their offerings, wealth management and financial advisory firms normally require a minimum account size.
 Minimum new account size varies widely across the wealth management industry.

 Some wealth managers require a $3,000,000 minimum.
 Others are much lower and only require $150,000.

 Online asset managers (i.e., robo-advisors), on average, require an extremely low minimum account size.
 However, they do not provide the human touch, comprehensive services, and customized relationship approach provided by your regular wealth management firm.